20,000 Leagues Under the Sea

 This book is more than just a bunch of neat stories about yet-undeveloped technology, however (not that there's anything wrong with that).
 In 20,000 Leagues, our buddy Mr. Verne packs a lot of serious business in between the squid fights and the trips to Atlantis—those wacky escapades that most people remember.
 He tackles Big Existential Questions about revenge, liberty, the struggle between man and nature, and more.

 It's no surprise, then, that this author looms large in the minds of many.
-The U.S. Navy's first nuclear sub—the first sub to travel under the South Pole—was named Nautilus, after Nemo's famous vessel.
+The U.S. Navy's first nuclear sub—the first sub to travel under the North Pole—was named Nautilus, after Nemo's famous vessel.
 And Verne is the second most translated author of all time, behind Agatha Christie.
 Wowza.

 All of that translating of Verne's work might not be a good thing, though; not every translation of his writing is up to snuff.
 In fact, a lot of the translations of 20,000 Leagues are pretty terrible.
 (Trust us.)
 As a result, Verne has gained a reputation as a children's writer, despite the fact that he never aimed for children to be his primary—or even secondary—audience.